-IPython uses ZeroMQ for networking, which has provided many advantages, but one of the setbacks is its utter lack of security [ZeroMQ].
+IPython uses ZeroMQ for networking, and does not yet support ZeroMQ's encryption and authentication.
 By default, no IPython connections are encrypted, but open ports only listen on localhost.
 The only source of encryption for IPython is via ssh-tunnel.
 IPython supports both shell (openssh) and paramiko based tunnels for connections.
 There is a key used to authenticate requests, but due to the lack of encryption, it does not provide significant security if loopback traffic is compromised.